intorust/intorust.com/src/about.md

 "Ownership First" approach -- which means that we place a heavy emphasis on learning how ownership and the borrow checker work, rather than covering Rust's syntax or other details.
-The reason for this is othat ownership is Rust's most unique feature, and is often the one that people find the most confusing.
+The reason for this is that ownership is Rust's most unique feature, and is often the one that people find the most confusing.

 ### Other places to learn about Rust